National Core Content

 - National Core Content is funded by HEE.

-- The selection criteria in HEE’s Digital Content Procurement Strategy guided decisions about the resources to purchase at the last procurement round.
+- HEE use the selection criteria in HEE’s Digital Content Procurement Strategy to guide their decisions about the resources to purchase.

 - Decisions are were also informed by our audits of local investment in e-resources.